Popup

 popup-basic-example

 Popups can also contain actions that act like buttons, which execute a function defined by the developer when clicked.
-By default, every popup has a "Zoom in" action popupTemplate-zoom-action that allows users to zoom to the selected feature.
+By default, every popup has a "Zoom to" action popupTemplate-zoom-action that allows users to zoom to the selected feature.
 See the actions property for information about adding custom actions to a popup.

 PopupTemplate is closely related to Popup, but is more specific to layers and graphics.
-It allows you to define custom title and content templates based on the source of the selected feature.
+It allows you to define custom titles and content templates based on the source of the selected feature.
 When a layer or a graphic has a defined PopupTemplate, the popup will display the content defined in the PopupTemplate when the feature is clicked.
 The content may contain field values from the attributes of the selected feature.

 Custom PopupTemplates may also be assigned directly to a popup by setting graphics on the features property.
 For more information about Popup and how it relates to PopupTemplate see the samples listed below.